tryzealot/docs-legacy/docs/en/configuration.md

 ## Send Mail

-Currently, only smtp is supported to configure email notification service.
+Currently, only `smtp` is supported to configure email notification service.
-Email notification mainly affects user registration, sending activation emails and changing password service, but it does not affect the use if it is not turned on.
+Email notification mainly affects are user registration, sending activation emails and changing password service, but it does not affect the use if it is not turned on.

 ```bash